tiffanysun1/mojo-gpu-puzzles/book/src/puzzle_23/elementwise.md

 The mathematical operation is simple element-wise addition:
 \\[\Large \text{output}[i] = a[i] + b[i]\\]

-But the implementation teaches fundamental patterns for all GPU functional programming in Mojo.
+The implementation covers fundamental patterns applicable to all GPU functional programming in Mojo.

 ## Configuration